 - getContacts - used to read all contacts from HubSpot

-- getNews - query based search that returns news about a given contact
+- getNews - a query-based search that returns news about a given contact

-- analytics - a gateway to a subprocess that runs a sequence of endpoints which will be used to analyze text from articles and summarize the main topics along with their weight in that article; this is mapped into an object which will be validated and formatted for posting in HS by the parent process
+- analytics - a gateway to a sub-process that runs a sequence of endpoints that will be used to analyze text from articles and summarize the main topics along with their weight in that article; this is mapped into an object which will be validated and formatted for posting in HS by the parent process

 - postNote - the call that posts an engagement to HubSpot which adds the results in the notes section of a given contact

-For a complete usage of the endpoint used to fetch news about our contacts check this link.
+For complete usage of the endpoint used to fetch news about our contacts check this link.

 - read the company name of the contact and the ID of the contact (will be used later to post back in HS in his Notes)

-- call the NewsAPI and fetch top 3 relevant articles about that company
+- call the NewsAPI and fetch the top 3 most relevant articles about that company

 - here we also pass the current day (i.e. today) as we want fresh news

-- validate ouput from the subprocess while preparing the received information (list of articles + topic analysis) to be posted back in HS as a note
+- validate the output from the sub-process while preparing the received information (list of articles + topic analysis) to be posted back in HS as a note

-No-code can be tricky when dealing with lists, but we can make use of constants (variables with default values - e.g. an integer with the value 0 acting as a counter), the array of List platform actions (Get X Element, Return List Element Count) , Numerical actions like Substract operations and, of course, Decisional action all which combined give a standard programming for(;;;) like control over the list that is being processed.
+No-code can be tricky when dealing with lists, but we can make use of constants (variables with default values - e.g. an integer with the value 0 acting as a counter), the array of List platform actions (Get X Element, Return List Element Count), Numerical actions like Subtract Operation and, of course, Decisional action all which combined give control over the list that is being processed.

-As a recap the analytics subprocess receives a list of articles (as URLs) relevant for a contact and returns another list containing the original articles and some data regarding what the articles are addressing.
+As a recap, the analytics sub-process receives a list of articles (as URLs) relevant for contact and returns another list containing the original articles and some data regarding what the articles are addressing.

-Having the text provided by the extract article information call, the categorize enpoint will return a categorization by (news) topics.
+Having the text provided by the extract article information call, the categorize endpoint will return a categorization by (news) topics.

 We've reached the final API call.
 Once the processing is done a variable named "toBePosted" will contain the result in the desired format.
 This variable and the Id read in the previous steps from the contact object it's all we need to close the loop and post back to HubSpot.